nip403/Chess/README.md

 # Chess
-An implementation of chess in Python 3.7.
+An Python 3.7 chess library.